kevin-albert/kevin-albert.github.io/_posts/2014-08-29-cuda-mergesort.md

 $ ./mergesort -v out.txt
 ```

-While I didn’t really expect to beat the system sort, I was curious to see how long the actual sort took (after IO / memory allocation):
+While I didn’t really expect to beat the system sort, I was curious to see how long the algorithm ran:

 | Event                         | Running Time      |
 |:------------------------------|:------------------|